 Renewable Solar energy is ably providing affordable electricity solutions to countries as diverse as the USA and India and can help stabilize even the prices of non-renewable sources such as petrol and diesel in the future.
 The good news is that the cost of renewable energy technology has declined rapidly, and is estimated to drop even more!
 For instance, the average price of a solar panel has gone down more than 50 percent since 2011.
 However, renewable energy systems require some good upfront investments, but once they are properly set up, they can operate at very low costs as the fuel is free.
-Therefore, in the long-term, renewable energy prices remain relatively stable.
+Therefore, in the long term, renewable energy prices remain relatively stable.

 Reliable Energy Backup For The Economy

 Wind and solar energies, due to their distributed and modular nature, are less prone to large-scale failure.
 By the virtue of being spread out over a large geographical area, a severe weather crisis or man-made disaster in one location is not likely to cut off power in the entire region and put the economy in danger!
-On the other hand, Modular solar systems comprise of various solar arrays and individual wind turbines that can withstand damage to some of its equipment and continue to operate peacefully.
+On the other hand, Modular solar systems comprise various solar arrays and individual wind turbines that can withstand damage to some of their equipment and continue to operate peacefully.

-Solar energy is very beneficial for world economies because of the number of methods in which the sun’s radiation is put to use in a vast array of solar products ranging from solar panels, solar street lights, to solar inverters, solar UPSs, solar mobile chargers, solar fans, solar cables, solar mobile chargers, solar home systems, and even solar CCTV cameras!
+Solar energy is very beneficial for world economies because of the number of methods in which the sun’s radiation is put to use in a vast array of solar products ranging from solar panels, and solar street lights, to solar inverters, solar UPSs, solar fans, solar cables, solar mobile chargers, solar home systems, and even solar CCTV cameras!
 Just think about the number of people who would be employed in the manufacturing, sales or installation of so many products!